paltalabs/examples/defindex-sdk-deposit-withdraw-fee-bump/README.md

 ## Overview

 A **fee-bump transaction** is a Stellar capability (CAP-0015) that enables one account to pay the transaction fees for an existing signed transaction without requiring the original transaction to be re-signed or re-created.
 This is particularly useful for wallet providers who want to offer "gasless" transactions to their users.
+For more info read: https://discord.com/channels/897514728459468821/1432786430739877929/1432786430739877929

 ## How Fee-Bump Transactions Work